nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2,3` or `delete 3,2` deletes the 2nd and 3rd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Getting that parameter of all these people: `get`
+### Getting the parameters of these people: `get`
-Gets the specified parameter of the filtered people from SocialBook.
+Gets the specified parameters of each individual person in current person list.

 Format: `get PARAMETERS`

-* Gets the specified parameters for each person in the filtered list.
+* The only valid parameters are: name, phone, email, address.
-* The only valid parameters are: n/, p/, e/, a/.
+* Parameters are not case sensitive, which means `get PHONE name` will return phone number and name details too.
 * All inputted parameters must be valid for the details to be displayed.
 * The details will be displayed in the order of the inputted parameters.
 * Executing the same parameter multiple times in the same command will still only return one set of that detail.

 Examples:
-* `list` followed by `get p/ e/` gets the phone numbers followed by the emails of the people in SocialBook.
+* `list` followed by `get phone EMAIL` gets the phone numbers followed by the emails of the people in SocialBook.
-* `list` followed by `get p/ p/` gets only one set of the phone numbers of the people in SocialBook.
+* `list` followed by `get pHone phone` gets only one set of the phone numbers of the people in SocialBook.
-* `find p/HIGH` followed by `get n/ a/` gets the names followed by the addresses of the high priority people.
+* `find p/HIGH` followed by `get nAmE ADDress` gets the names followed by the addresses of the high priority people.

 ### Clearing all entries : `clear`